 Depop: This is phone application that’s set out very similar to Instagram.
 It’s easy to use and you can set up your own mini store to sell not only clothing and jewellery, but decor and artwork too!

-Etsy: One of my favourite business women, Sophia Amoruso started selling vintage clothing on Etsy and eventually started Nasty Gal Clothing, she’s now a millionaire and it just goes to show what a powerful tool Etsy is when selling your pre-loved goods.
+Ebay & Etsy: One of my favourite business women, Sophia Amoruso started selling vintage clothing on Ebay and eventually started Nasty Gal Clothing, she’s now a millionaire and it just goes to show what a powerful tool Etsy and Ebay are when selling your pre-loved goods.

 Your Local Buy & Sell Facebook Group: You’ll find that your local city or suburb has a ‘Buy & Sell’ Group on Facebook.
 Where I grew up we’ve got ‘Budget Bitches’ and ‘Illawarra Buy & Sell’ and if you don’t mind a little haggling – these are great options!